PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 - Wash twice with cold PBS
 - Dry on wattman paper (do not hesitate to press the mycelium)
 - Grind with liquid nitrogen with mortar and pestle.  _Careful: Use appropriate safety equipments_
-- Weigh and store at -80°C in 50 mL Falcon tubes (transport in liquid nitrogen).
+- Weight and store at -80°C in 50 mL Falcon tubes (transport in liquid nitrogen).